aroodgar/streaming-media-platform-QoE-kotlin/README.md

 > It will give a rough estimation of the amount of data transmitted for each second of data.
 This piece of data will have the most meaning when compared with the corresponding values of other streaming sources.
 - Continuity Rate:
 > The amount of input buffers that were able to be rendered without rebuffering interruptions and without being dropped.

+The mentiond parameters can be interpreted as closely related to some of the initially mentioned metrics in the [theoretical](#some-theory-first) section, such as `Buffering ratio`, `Start-up time` and `Playback continuity`.

 ## Initial Latency Measurement
 The moment that a player object (an exoplayer object in this case) is prepared for playback and sets the `playBackState` for the first time to **`STATE_BUFFERING`**, marks the begining of our timer.